All About Universities

 Covers childcare/living expense supplement up to $10,000 annually

-My Top 10 Tips to Get into MIT from India
+Top 10 Tips to Get Admission in MIT from India

 MIT admission is highly competitive, with less than 5% acceptance for undergraduates.
 Indian students must align their profile with MIT’s values, prepare early, and use every opportunity to demonstrate research, innovation, and leadership.
 The following tips are based on the real experiences of students who succeeded: